 Of the different testing modalities which have been developed for HIV, HIV RNA testing is the most recent.
 Though more expensive and not as popular as the others, more and more people are picking interest in it and are choosing to have the test done after a potential exposure to the virus.

 If you think you’ve been exposed to the HIV virus, or you are/were in a high-risk situation where your partner was infected, many doctors recommend the HIV RNA early detection testing.
 Unlike other tests that measure the body's response to the virus, (antibody production as an attempt to fight off the virus), HIV RNA early detection tests measure the actual virus in the body itself before the body has a chance to react.

 - Viral load is usually high enough 9-11 days after exposure for a positive result.

-Knowing your status is the most important goal to learn methods to decrease the spread of the infection and also begin therapy to improve your long-term quality of life.
+Knowing your status is the most important step towards learning methods to decrease spread of the infection and also begin therapy to improve your long-term quality of life.

 How HIV RNA Early Detection Tests Work